University Commencement Ceremony

 Candidates for Master's and Doctoral Degrees

-All participants in the ceremony are required to wear authorized caps and gowns.
+Participants in the ceremony should wear authorized caps and gowns.
 Commencement apparel is available to buy from the USU Campus Store.
-Your cap and gown can be purchased at the Graduation Fair in the USU Campus Store on March 20 and 21, 8 a.m. - 5 p.m.
-For further information contact the USU Campus Store at 1-800-662-3950 or 435-797-3950.
+Your cap and gown can be purchased at the Logan Graduation Fair or online through the USU Campus Store.
+See details on the schedule page.
 Candidates for degrees wear the black mortarboard with a tassel that is a color distinctive of the degree being received.
-Wear the prescribed academic costume without deviation.
-Each part of the regalia has a traditional meaning specific to your major field, Utah State University, and higher education.
-Candidates for master's and doctoral degrees will carry the hood over the left arm prior to the Graduate Ceremony on Friday, May 5, in the Dee Glen Smith Spectrum.

 School of Graduate Studies